 How to Check Transaction Status Across Different Platforms

 TXIDs verify payments, track issues, and protect sensitive financial records made between two or more platforms.
 How you find them depends on the specific system you’re using.
+For UPI 2026 transactions, please note that NPCI allows a maximum of 3 status checks per transaction with a mandatory 90-second gap between requests.

 Bank Statements and Receipts